-SPECIAL HAZARDS ARISING FROM THE SUBSTANCE: This product is combustible and can be ignited when exposed to its flashpoint.
+Special Hazards Arising from the Product: This product is combustible and can be ignited when exposed to its flashpoint.
 Not sensitive to mechanical impact under normal conditions.
 Not sensitive to static discharge under normal conditions.
 Closed containers may develop pressure and rupture in event of fire.